Digital-Geeks-23/Automated-RTL-Testbench-ART-/README.md

 ## Design Test GUI Stage

-You can use the files from the resources stage and by defining the inputs and outputs you can use them to build a schematic of your design and the tool will generate all the required verilog files.
+You can use the files from the resources stage, define the inputs and outputs and connect them to build a schematic of your digital design blocks.
+The tool then will generate all the required verilog files (ex: top_module.v)
 <br>
 *if the whole design is based on the std lib it will be always synthesizable*